We will post the names of anyone who solves any of these puzzles.

 distinct integers.
 What is the smallest case?

-** Triangle within a Triangle
+** Triangle Within a Triangle

 distinct integers.
 What is the smallest case (smallest area of ABC)?